-The TB Advisory Service offers one-to-one on-farm advice visits, where experienced advisors provide bespoke recommendations to reduce the risk of TB infection in herds that are currently TB-free, whilst discussing trading options and measures to prevent repeated re-infection for farms that are currently under TB restrictions.
+The TB Advisory Service offers one-to-one on-farm advice visits, where experienced advisors provide bespoke recommendations to reduce the risk of TB infection in herds/flocks that are currently TB-free, whilst discussing trading options and measures to prevent repeated re-infection for farms that are currently under TB restrictions.

 The adviser will ask about your farm business, concerns you currently have about bovine TB, and issues you may face in the future.
-The advisor will then walk around your farm buildings and fields with you to better understand your current situation and assess on-farm biosecurity.
-At the end of the visit, the adviser will discuss with you what they have seen and what they feel you can do to improve your herd's resilience to bovine TB.
+The adviser will then walk around your farm buildings and fields with you to better understand your current situation and assess on-farm biosecurity.
+At the end of the visit, the adviser will discuss with you what they have seen and what they feel you can do to improve your herd/flock's resilience to bovine TB.

 Telephone advice service